Top of the pageCheck Your Symptoms

 - Avoid risky situations and activities.
 Don't drink or get high and drive, and don't get in a car with a driver who has been drinking or using drugs.

 - Make a plan to get home safely.
 For example, choose a designated driver, have money to pay for a taxi or bus fare, or call a loved one for a safe ride home.

 - Don't take over-the-counter or prescription medicines that interact with alcohol.
 And don't take these medicines with illegal drugs or other harmful substances.

 - Don't use alcohol or drugs if you're pregnant or trying to get pregnant.
 These substances can increase your baby's chance of being born with a birth defect or fetal alcohol spectrum syndrome.

 - Don't mix alcohol with illegal drugs or other harmful substances.

 - Don't use alcohol or drugs to try to make yourself feel better.
 Using alcohol or drugs may make your problems worse and may cause you to do things that you normally wouldn't do, like hurt yourself or others.

 - Be aware at all times of your surroundings and the people around you.

-- Limit how much you use alcohol or other substances.
+- Limit how much you use alcohol and other drugs.
 The more you use, the greater the risk of getting sick, hurt, or in trouble.